nanodeath/smoothing-addon/README.md

 https://docs.godotengine.org/en/3.6/tutorials/physics/interpolation/index.html

-However, the addon is maintained for compatibility purposes.
+However, the addon is maintained for compatibility purposes with existing games, and previous versions of the engine.

 ## Introduction